modern-fortran/listings/README.md

 ```

 -k
-: continue to `make` even if one command fails (for those that don't have `caf` compiler, for example).
+: continue to `make` even if one command fails (for those that don't have `caf` compiler wrapper, for example).

 ## Run